laravel/octane/README.md

 npm install --save-dev chokidar
 ```

+You may configure the list of directories/files under watch in your application's `config/octane.php` configuration file.

 #### Specifying The Worker Count

 By default, Octane will start an application request worker for each CPU core provided by your machine.
 However, you may manually specify how many workers you would like to start using the `--workers` option when invoking the `octane:start` command: